Ullaakut/cameradar/README.md

 > What happened to the C++ version?

 You can still find it under the 1.1.4 tag on this repo, however it was less performant and stable than the current version written in Golang.
+It is not recommended to use it.

 > How to use the Cameradar library for my own project?

-See the example in `/cameradar`.
-You just need to run `go get github.com/ullaakut/cameradar` and to use the `cmrdr` package in your code.
+See the example in `/cmd/cameradar`.
+You just need to run `go get github.com/ullaakut/cameradar` and to use the `cameradar` package in your code.
 You can find the documentation on [godoc](https://godoc.org/github.com/ullaakut/cameradar).

 > I want to scan my own localhost for some reason and it does not work!
 What's going on?

-Use the `--net=host` flag when launching the cameradar image, or use the binary by running `go run cameradar/cameradar.go` or [installing it](#installing-the-binary)
+Use the `--net=host` flag when launching the cameradar image, or use the binary by running `go run cameradar/cameradar.go` or [installing it](#installing-the-binary).

 > I don't see a colored output:(